Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 The ABI allows for the execution of functions and the reading of data.
 When using Remix to compile a contract, the ABI is also generated in the form of a JSON file.

-Next, we would create another file for our "GymnaseumService Contract" which we would name `GymnaseumService.sol`.
+Next, we would create another file for our "GymnaseumService Contract" which we would name `GymnasiumService.sol`.

 Hence, in our contract folder, we would have the following files:
 1. Gymnaseum.sol